History

 In order to raise funds for development of the camp a group was formed-Committee of 300 -"Gideon's Band" based on Judges Chapter 7.
 The members pledged to give $50 or more a year for 3 years.
 The Nebraska Conference and Central Union matched these funds.

 Camp Arrowhead has a rich history of ministering to youth through a nature experience.
-We continue to build on this tradition by offering an annual "Science Camp", Central NE Campmeeting, and a special Family Camp.
+We continue to build on this tradition by opening our grounds to all of God's Children.

 Overview